ferhat-mousavi/DjangoInquiro/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.

----

-This README provides a general overview of your project, setup instructions, and a contribution guide.
-Feel free to customize the content based on any additional specifics or features unique to your project.